ppereiradev/error-detection-and-correction/README.md

 │   ├── parity.py # Odd Parity Error Detection implementation
 │   └── reed_solomon.py # Reed-Solomon Code implementation
-├── client.py # Simulating the client side, where it sends a message to the server └── server.py # Simulating the server side, where the message is processed and it verifies if the message contains any error
+├── client.py # Simulating the client side, where it sends a message to the server ├── router.py # Simulating a router, where errors can be added to the bit chain └── server.py # Simulating the server side, where the message is processed and it verifies if the message contains any error
 ```